augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 library(reshape)
 library(RColorBrewer)
 ```

-The code to reproduce each of the Figures in the paper is reported in the following sub-sections.
-The three Figures can be found in the folder [`img`](https://github.com/augustofasano/Probit-PFMVB/tree/master/img).
+The code to reproduce each of the Figures 1 to 3 in the paper is reported in the following sub-sections, together with the necessary steps to reproduce Figure 4.
+ The four Figures can be found in the folder [`img`](https://github.com/augustofasano/Probit-PFMVB/tree/master/img).

 Figure 1: log-Wasserstein distances comparison
 ----------------------------------------------